sunnymoon1314/ce5-group5-capstone/README.md

     ```
     <img src="images/d4-argocd-detail/d4-argocd-detail-11-helm-chart-values.png" width="600" />

-13. Use this command to verify the installation.
+13. Use this command to verify the ArgoCD installation.
     ```
     kubectl get all --namespace argocd
     ```